Generating highly entangled states via discrete-time quantum walks with Parrondo sequences: Supplementary Material

-Fig.~\ref{fig3} shows the plots of Schmidt norm $S$ as a function of number of time steps $t$ after evolution with the sequence $XHH..$.
-Here again, a good enhancement in entanglement for $XHH..$ is seen in comparison to $HHH..$ and $XXX..$.
-Here too, a similarity between the results of $XHH...$ and $XFF...$ was found.
-However, the results of $XMM$ aren't as good as $XHH$ and $XFF$.
+{Average Schmidt norm $S_{av}$ after evolution with the deterministic Parrondo sequences: $XHH...$ compared with $HHH...$ and $XXX...$ for $200$ time steps(t).
+The sequence $XFF...$ was found to produce similar results as $XHH...$ .} \end{suppfigure} Fig. S~\ref{fig3} shows the plots of average Schmidt norm $S_{av}$ as a function of number of time steps $t$ after evolution with the sequence $XHH...$ .
+Here again, a good enhancement in entanglement for $XHH...$ is seen compared to $HHH...$ and $XXX...$ .
+A similarity between the results of $XHH...$ and $XFF...$ was also found here.
+However, the results of $XMM...$ are not as good as $XHH...$ and $XFF...$ .
 The exact reason requires further study.